marchirschvogel/ambit/docs/source/documentation.rst

 [fig:channel_setup]

-Study the setup and the comments in the input file :literal:`fluid_channel.py\``.
+Study the setup and the comments in the input file ``fluid_channel.py``.
 Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command

 ::

    mpiexec -n 1 python3 fluid_channel.py

-It is fully sufficient to use one core (mpiexec -n 1) for the presented setup.
+It is fully sufficient to use one core (``mpiexec -n 1``) for the presented setup.

 | Open the results file ``results_fluid_channel_velocity.xdmf`` and
 | ``results_fluid_channel_pressure.xdmf`` in Paraview, and visualize the